hissssst/pathex/README.md

 ### Reusable

-Paths can be created and used or composed later with rich set of composition functions.
-And one path can be used to update, get, set, delete a value in the structure!
+One path can be used to update, get, set, delete a value in the structure!
+And paths can be composed together.
+This composition is very efficent, there's no need to concat lists like `Access` does.

 ```elixir
 # User structure